 Fisheries management within the area is primarily directed towards trout streams.
-Fish species present in trout streams with at least part of their watershed on the WWMA are listed below in Tables 14-17.
+Fish species present in trout streams with at least part of their watershed on the WWMA are listed in Appendices I through L.

 Fifty-one fish species have been sampled in the Whitewater watershed from the 1950s to present.
 Coolwater fish species are more common to the Main Whitewater River than warmwater species.
 Watersheds of the other streams have abundant springs and support a coldwater fish community.
 Overall, the fish community of the Whitewater watershed has become increasingly coldwater from the 1950s to present.